biohackathon-japan/bh23-glyco/paper/paper.md

 In order to enable smooth integration, we commenced with the release of the GlyTouCan data.
 We updated the GlyTouCan data by utilizing the latest [WURCSFramework](https://gitlab.com/glycoinfo/wurcsframework).

 ### Exhaustive analysis for PubChem structures to detect sugars using MolWURCS and Sugar'n'Splice
 To integrate glycan data between PubChem and GlyTouCan, we have developed a software tool, MolWURCS, for extracting sugars, including monosaccharides and glycans, from chemical structure formulae.
-These sugars are extracted in WURCS format [@matsubara2017wurcs].
+These sugars are extracted in WURCS format (Matsubara et al., 2017).
 During the biohackathon, we performed exhaustive analysis for all data in PubChem and GlyTouCan using MolWURCS.
 To complement and compare the result of the sugar detection, we also used the result of Sugar'n'Splice which detects not only sugars but also the other biopolymers including nucleic acids and amino acids.

 After the sugar detection using MolWURCS across all of 115,068,739 PubChem entries, sugars could be detected from 1,236,644 entries, and 354,183 unique sugars (WURCSs) were extracted.
 On the other hand, the sugar detection using Sugar'n'Splice indicated that 949,636 entries contain sugars and that 93,106 entries contain sugars in terms of biologics.
 Through this analysis, it was confirmed by both MolWURCS and Sugar'n'Splice-biologic that 86,732 entries contained sugars.